H-Studio logo

 What's the difference between auditable and non-auditable architecture?

-Without it, every compliance change or new regulation often forces a rewrite.
-Auditability lets you reconstruct events without expensive rewrites — particularly critical in growing DACH companies.
+Without it, every new compliance requirement can force a rewrite.
+Auditability lets you reconstruct events without expensive rewrites — particularly critical for growing DACH companies.

-Immutable audit stores, correlation IDs, domain-specific events and reconciliation — four core components as the minimum for production-grade implementations.
+Immutable audit stores, correlation IDs, domain events, and reconciliation — the four-part minimum for production-grade implementations.

 How does Data Vault improve auditability?

-Data Vault provides full historisation and structural traceability for data warehouse architectures, reduces rebuild needs through modular extensibility, and suits companies with multiple data sources and regulatory requirements particularly well.
+It provides full historisation and structural traceability for data-warehouse architectures, reduces rebuilds through modular extensibility, and suits companies with multiple data sources and regulatory requirements — with a deletion strategy still needed for personal data.

 Keep reading